halt-dos/hd-wiki-public/docs/enterprise/ddos/bot_protection.md

 #### Failed DNS Request Rate

-This mitigation helps users to safeguard against DNS based attack in which users tried to send non-existing domains resolving queries.
+This option, when enabled, helps users to safeguard against DNS based attack in which users tried to send non-existing domains resolving queries.
 If the rate exceeds this threshold, Haltdos will suspend the source IP for the time specified in Temporary Blacklist Duration.

 #### Tor Traffic